Second Grade Curriculum

 - Daily Geography Practice 2, Workbook

-- Daily Geography Practice 2, Teacher Edition, Optional but strongly recommended
+- Daily Geography Practice 2, Teacher Edition (Optional, but strongly recommended)

-- World Globe strongly recommended
+- World Globe (Not carried by Kolbe, but strongly recommended)

 Apply the geography lessons to the world around the child: The World in Spatial Terms, Places and Regions, Physical Systems, Human Systems, Environment and Society, The Uses of Geography.